Nebotxavi/JS_reminder/README.md

-# JavaScript, Node.js & React.js Practice Projects
+# JavaScript & React.js Practice Projects

-This repository contains a collection of small projects created to refresh skills in JavaScript, TypeScript, Node.js, and React.
+This repository contains a collection of small projects created to refresh skills in JavaScript, TypeScript and React.
 Each project is self-contained and focuses on a specific concept, tool, or library.

 ## Goal